BrynM/hubot-groupchatter/ReadMe.md

 * Add command interface from specific user names ("admins") to run public functions.
 This would make the bot configurable from chat.
 * Add some callback functionality.
 * Add alarm clock functionality (with snooze?).
-* Implement Hubot logging?
-Might need a delayed queue on startup until the exports run.